EPIC-guide/epic-guide.github.io/_applying/resume.md

 "A lot" means education, research, work, important projects, important achievements, and languages.
 Do not use two pages just to show off every last programming language or piece of software you know, or to list all of your awards in middle school.

-Some stylistic work can help here, such as using a template where section titles are next to the sections rather than above them, or even a two-column template if really necessary.
+Some stylistic work can help keep a resume to one page, such as using a template where section titles are next to the sections rather than above them, or even a two-column template if really necessary.

 ## Style

-You can find plenty of templates online for MS Word, LaTeX, and so on.
+You can find plenty of templates online for software such as MS Word and LaTeX.
 Use whichever one you think looks good, with whatever software you prefer using.
 The only thing that matters is whether all of the content you want to include fits on a page while looking reasonably good.